ezbz/graphitus/README.md

-timeBack                | No              | Specify timeframe back from current time to display (specify this or ```from``` and ```until```) from                    | No              | From date/time in ```yyyy-MM-dd HH:MM``` (specify this and ```until``` or ```timeBack```) until                   | No              | To date/time in ```yyyy-MM-dd HH:MM``` (specify this and ```from``` or ```timeBack```) theme                   | No              | Bootswatch theme from BootstrapCDN to use width                   | Yes             | Width of the chart from graphite (see ```columns```) height                  | Yes             | Height of the chart from graphite legend                  | No              | Show/Hide the legend in the chart (omitting leaves it up to graphite)
+timeBack                | No              | Specify timeframe back from current time to display (specify this or ```from``` and ```until```) from                    | No              | From date/time in ```yyyy-MM-dd HH:MM``` (specify this and ```until``` or ```timeBack```) until                   | No              | To date/time in ```yyyy-MM-dd HH:MM``` (specify this and ```from``` or ```timeBack```) width                   | Yes             | Width of the chart from graphite (see ```columns```) height                  | Yes             | Height of the chart from graphite legend                  | No              | Show/Hide the legend in the chart (omitting leaves it up to graphite)